Helen's Tower: History

 Frederick Temple Blackwood became the 5th Lord Dufferin and Claneboye and inherited the estate at his father's untimely death in 1841, while still a minor.
 When he came of age in 1847, he decided to surround Ballyleidy House (later called Clandeboye House) with a large English landscape garden.
-As that year was the worst of the Great Famine, the work might in part have been undertaken to help destitute people by providing employment.
+As that year was the worst of the Great Famine, the work might in part have been motivated by the desire to help people affected by offering employment.

-Lord Dufferin thus planted trees and created a lake.
+Lord Dufferin planted trees and created a lake.
 He decided to embellish the park with a landmark by building a lookout tower on a hill.
 For this he engaged William Burn, who was well established as an architect of country houses.
 The Scottish Baronial style was chosen for the tower.
 A Scottish style suited the Dufferins, as the family had come to Ireland from Scotland during the Plantation of Ulster.
 A perspective drawing by Burn, dated 1848, shows Helen's Tower very much as it has been built, only that the caption calls it the gamekeeper's tower.
 The building's outside was complete by November 1850 when it was formally named Helen's Tower in honour of Dufferin's mother, who was 43 at the time.
 As she died only in 1867, the tower celebrates rather than commemorates her.
 The interior decoration was only completed on 23 October 1861.
 Dufferin intended the tower as a lookout but also as a shrine for a poem that his mother wrote for him on the eve of his 21st birthday.
 This poem is inscribed on a metal plate in the upper room surrounded by other poems as will be explained further down.

 In 1975 Helen's Tower was listed as a Grade A historic building After a period of neglect, it was restored in the 1980s and can now be rented as holiday accommodation from the Irish Landmark Trust.